KarrLab/intro_to_wc_modeling/docs/tutorials/software_engineering/documenting_python.rst

 --------------------------------------
 Sphinx is highly configurable and be configured using the ``docs/conf.py`` file.

-You can generate a Sphinx configuration file by running the ``sphinx-quickstart`` utility and following the onscreen instructions.
+You can generate a Sphinx configuration file by running the ``sphinx-quickstart`` utility and following the on screen instructions.

 Note: we are using a heavily Sphinx configuration file.
 See ``karr_lab_build_utils.templates.docs.conf.py`` for our template.
 In particular, we are enabling the ``napoleon`` extension to support Google-style argument and attribute doc strings.